Black Lodge Records

-Black Lodge Records is a Swedish record label headquartered in Stockholm, Sweden.
-Black Lodge was formed in 2002, and exclusively focuses on the metal genre.
+Black Lodge Records is a Swedish record label headquartered in Stockholm.
+It was formed in 2002, and exclusively focuses on the metal genre.
 The label spans a wide selection of Swedish and European metal artists, but is best known for launching the careers of bands like Sabaton, In Flames, and Twilight Force.

 Distribution

 Black Lodge Records has been owned by Sound Pollution Distribution, a Swedish record distribution company, since its formation in 2002.